DioxusLabs/dioxus/docs/guide/src/en/getting_started/mobile.md

 Example: [Todo App](https://github.com/DioxusLabs/example-projects/blob/master/ios_demo)

 ## Support
 Mobile is currently the least-supported renderer target for Dioxus.
-Mobile apps are rendered with either the platform's WebView or experimentally through WGPU.
+Mobile apps are rendered with either the platform's WebView or experimentally through [WGPU](https://github.com/DioxusLabs/blitz).
 WebView doesn't support animations, transparency, and native widgets.

 Mobile support is currently best suited for CRUD-style apps, ideally for internal teams who need to develop quickly but don't care much about animations or native widgets.

-This guide is primarily targetted for iOS apps, however, you can follow it while using the `android` guide in `cargo-mobile`.
+This guide is primarily targeted at iOS apps, however, you can follow it while using the `android` guide in `cargo-mobile`.

 ## Getting Set up